< Browse to Previous Essay | Browse to Next Essay >

 HistoryLink.org Essay 5520

 : Printer-Friendly Format

 On November 8, 1988, Republican Slade Gorton (b.
 1928) is returned to the U.S. Senate and Vice President George Bush (b.
 1924) is elected president, although Washington voters go for Democrat Michael Dukakis (b.
 1933).
-Governor Booth Gardner (b.
-1936) decisively defeats his Republican opponent.
+Governor Booth Gardner (1936-2013) decisively defeats his Republican opponent.
 State voters approve initiatives establishing a minimum wage and a policy of enforcement rather than compromise to clean up pollution.

 Democrat Jim McDermott (b.
 1936) easily won election to Mike Lowry's 7th District Congressional seat.
 McDermott was a child psychiatrist who served in the state legislature and ran for governor.
 In 1987, he volunteered for the foreign service in Zaire.
 He left that position to run for Congress.
 He defeated Republican Robert Edwards, a relative unknown.